BCT Nearly New Sale - Information for sellers

 • Maternity equipment (no clothes)

-• Toys, books, puzzles, board games
+• Toys, puzzles, board games

-• Strollers & bike carts
+• Prams, strollers & bike carts

 • Bicycles, ride-on vehicles, steps

-• Car seats & Car seat Bases
+• Car seats & Car seat bases

-• Everything must be of new or nearly new quality, complete, safe and clean, in good working order for toys, puzzles & equipment, brand new with original tag for stuffed toys.
+• Everything must be of new or nearly new quality, complete, safe and clean, in good working order for toys, puzzles & equipment.
 Every item is checked for quality.
-Unsatisfactory items will be returned.
+Unsatisfactory items will not be entered into the sale.

 • Mattresses must be new and in original, sealed packaging.